healthdag/healthdag-backend/docs/AUTH.md

-Of course.
-Authentication is the most critical security component of the application.
-Having a crystal-clear, exhaustive definition of its requirements and workflows is non-negotiable.

-This document provides the complete and definitive specification for all authentication-related workflows.

----

 ## Definitive Authentication Requirements & Workflows

 This document outlines every requirement, endpoint, and step-by-step workflow for user authentication, session management, and authorization in the HealthLease Hub backend.